Campaign Season Activities

 TOC and Guide Section

-Continue working with your incumbent members of Congress as you have been, even if they are retiring, to increase their support for climate action that is ambitious enough to achieve the goal of a 50% reduction below 2005 emissions by 2030.
+Continue working with your incumbent members of Congress as you have been, even if they are retiring, to increase their support for climate action and our current Asks for Congress.
 Despite the considerable distraction of the elections, they still represent you and vote on legislation through the end of the year, including the lame duck session after the election.
 They need to keep hearing from constituents, and especially new voices from different demographics in the district, based on your research and understanding of who your member of Congress trusts.
 Regardless of your member’s stance on specific climate policy, we need them to hear from their constituents that climate action must be a top priority now and throughout the remainder of this Congress.
 See the Developing Relationships with Candidates training for recommended strategies to bring candidates the message that voters want more action on climate.

-This campaign season, we're ensuring candidates and voters keep climate at the front of the conversation through meetings with candidates and getting out the vote with EVP.
+This campaign season, we're ensuring candidates and voters keep climate at the front of the conversation through meetings with candidates and getting out the vote activities.
 Throughout the election season, be sure to log your campaign season activities in the Action Tracker, including:

 ● Log town halls with incumbents under Contact with Legislator - Town Hall Meeting